shapeshed/shapeshed.com/content/posts/elements_of_typographic_style_bringhurst.md

-{
-  "slug": "elements-of-typographic-style-bringhurst",
-  "title": "Book Review: The Elements of Typographic Style - Bringhurst", "date": "2006-11-05T00:00:00+00:00",
++++
+date = "2006-11-05T00:00:00+00:00"
-  "description": "Bringhurst's book on Typography is a joy to read and savour.
-It offers inpsiration and insight into typography on the web.", "tags": [
+description = "Bringhurst's book on Typography is a joy to read and savour.
+It offers inpsiration and insight into typography on the web." slug = "elements-of-typographic-style-bringhurst" tags = ["Book Reviews"] title = "Book Review: The Elements of Typographic Style - Bringhurst"

-    "Book Reviews"
-  ]
-}
++++

 Author: Robert Bringhurst